erdo/n8/README.md

 ```

 To exit the app in this case, the user would have to press back 7 times, can you work out why? it's
-related to the selectedTabHistory list
+related to the tabHistory list

 Each node of the navigation graph is a Navigation item, and as you've probably noticed from the
 examples, a Navigation item can be one of 3 types: